 You can also now buy crypto through some digital payment platforms you may already have accounts with, like Venmo, PayPal, and Cash App, as well as the investment app Robinhood.
 But they might not be right for every investor.

-Paypal, Venmo, and Robinhood don’t let you transfer your holdings into your own crypto wallet, meaning your private keys remain in the platform.
-For crypto enthusiasts who believe in the common crypto mantra “not your keys, not your coins,” these platforms fall short.
+Paypal and Venmo don’t let you transfer your holdings into your own crypto wallet, meaning your private keys remain in the platform.
+Robinhood recently announced it’s creating a crypto wallet offering so customers can move their coins off-platform.
+But for crypto enthusiasts who believe in the common crypto mantra “not your keys, not your coins,” these platforms without the option to move your holding off-platform fall short.
 They can also charge high fees for buying and selling cryptocurrencies (and typically only offer a few coins, or only Bitcoin), so it’s worth comparing the prices you’ll pay to more traditional exchanges.